SapphDevelopment/discord-ticket-bot/README.md

-# Discord.js Bot
+# Discord Ticket Bot - BETA

+> If you need more information about these projects, go to [Project Discord's Page](https://github.com/SapphireDevs/project-discord)

 This is a Discord.js bot developed by Sapphire Devs.
-It aims to provide a convenient solution for TypeScript users who may be unfamiliar with creating handlers and other TypeScript-specific features.
+It serves as a ticket system bot with additional features such as Discord sharding, slash command handling, event handling, error handling, and ticket management commands.

 ## Features